rore/janrain-backplane-2/README12.md

 * HTTP method: GET
 * Security: access restricted to localhost and white listed IPs

-Metric data may also be pushed into Graphite.
+Metric data may optionally be pushed into Graphite.
 Metric data will periodically be sent to stdout.
-To configure white-listed IPs and Graphite server settings, see the build instructions.
+To configure white-listed IPs and Graphite server settings, please see the build instructions.

 ### Error Responses